thebeardbe/KYD-snap/README.md

 # Reden snap

-Snap pacakge for the `reden-cli`, `reden-tx`, `redend`, and `reden-qt` binaries for easy installation on Linux systems.
-Check the [Reden repostory](https://github.com/RedenCore/Reden) for more information about the Reden project.
+Snap package for the `kyd-cli`, `kyd-tx`, `kydd`, and `kyd-qt` binaries for easy installation on Linux systems.
+Check the [KYD repostory](https://github.com/kydcoin/KYD) for more information about the KYD project.

-It's currently only tested on Ubuntu 18.04 with X11, so please test on other desktop environments if you will.
+It's currently only tested on Solus OS with X11, so please test on other desktop environments if you will.

 <details>
-  <summary>What is Reden?</summary>
+  <summary>What is KYD?</summary>
-  <p>Reden is a fully decentralised cryptocurrency built on the premise of providing anonymity, speed, fair mining by being ASIC-resistant and reliability by the usage of masternodes.</p>
+  <p>KYD Core is a decentralized, peer-to-peer cryptocurrency with a primary focus on energy-efficiency and scalabilty.
+The KYD Network makes use of only Proof-of-Stake mining, in the form of masternodes and staking.
+This means that the KYD blockchain has a very low impact on the environment and ensures that scaling will be a smooth transition in future.

+Furthermore, as result of offering multiple ways for users to mint new KYD coins, the network is a lot less centralized than some Proof-of-Work coins that have their hashrates dominated by one or two mining pools..</p>
 </details>

 <details>